 Other tips for staying motivated when you’re also struggling with mental health

 Focus on activities you enjoy.
 Any activity that gets you moving counts.
 That could include throwing a Frisbee with a dog or friend, walking laps of a mall window shopping, or cycling to the grocery store.
 If you’ve never exercised before or don’t know what you might enjoy, try a few different things.
 Activities such as gardening or tackling a home improvement project can be great ways to start moving more when you have a mood disorder—as well as helping you become more active, they can also leave you with a sense of purpose and accomplishment.

 Be comfortable.
 Whatever time of day you decide to exercise, wear clothing that’s comfortable and choose a setting that you find calming or energizing.
 That may be a quiet corner of your home, a scenic path, or your favorite city park.

 Reward yourself.
 Part of the reward of completing an activity is how much better you’ll feel afterwards, but it always helps your motivation to promise yourself an extra treat for exercising.
 Reward yourself with a hot bubble bath after a workout, a delicious smoothie, or with an extra episode of your favorite TV show.

 Make exercise a social activity.
-Exercising with a friend or loved one, or even your kids will not only make exercising more fun and enjoyable, it can also help to motivate you to stick to a workout routine.
-You’ll also feel better than exercising alone.
+Exercising with a friend or loved one, or even your kids, will not only make exercising more fun and enjoyable, it can also help motivate you to stick to a workout routine.
+You’ll also feel better than if you were exercising alone.
 In fact, when you’re suffering from a mood disorder such as depression, the companionship can be just as important as the exercise.